rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 or other experiments which get at the same domain.

-Construct a complex and randomly generatable environment which requires trading off various different objectives and probabilities of failure rewarding consequentialism and ideally requiring higher levels of 'intelligence'.
+Construct a complex and randomly generatable environment which requires trading off various different objectives and probabilities of failure.
+The environment should reward consequentialism and ideally require higher levels of 'intelligence'.
 Add an obstacle/trap to this environment which happens to never be positive expected utility to pass through due to a large negative reward and never having a sufficiently positive reward accessible only through this obstacle.
 Train an agent to succeed in this environment and then see if it will pass though this obstacle/trap under any circumstances.
 Specifically, test if it will pass through if an out-of-distribution environment is constructed for which a positive reward larger than the obstacle penalty is visible behind the obstacle.
 Additionally, test how much positive reward is sufficient (if any).
 Hopefully, this would test if the agent is modeling the obstacle deontologically or as a negative reward in its utility function.

-Here are some extensions/variants of this project which I think could worthwhile (depending on results from the base experiment):
+Here are some extensions/variants of this project which I think could be worthwhile (depending on results from the base experiment):

-1. Vary the complexity of the environment, training time, or the model size and architecture and determine if results change.
+1. Vary the complexity of the environment, training time, or the model size/architecture and determine if results change.
-2. Does avoiding value function parameter sharing change anything?
+2. Does avoiding sharing parameters between the agent and the value function (for actor-critic methods) change anything?
 3. Pre-train the agent in the same environment, but with positive reward possible for passing through the obstacle in some cases.
 Then, train the agent on the actual environment in which it's never a good idea to pass